Frequently Asked Questions

 We are located in Queenston, Ontario, on a beautiful heritage estate - our campus is one of a kind but it is also out of the way.
 Transit hubs are located in nearby Niagara Falls and St. Catharine’s but there is no direct route to Willowbank.

-There are accommodations within the village of Queenston including apartment rentals, house rentals and room rentals.
-Contact email@example.com for an updated list of Queenston accommodations availability.
-If you have a car, there are numerous opportunities in Niagara-On-The-Lake, Niagara Falls and St. Catharine’s that would only require a short 10-15 minute commute.
+There are accommodations within the village of Queenston.
+Contact email@example.com for more information and assistance in finding accommodation.
+If you have a car, there are numerous opportunities in Niagara-On-The-Lake, Niagara Falls and St. Catharines, all of which are 10-15 minutes from Willowbank.

 What forms of financial aid are available?